MoriaHamami/TravelAgency/README.md

 ## Technologies

-A complete responsive travel agency website, created using React & Next.js frameworks, HTML, CSS vanilla and Javascript.
+A completely responsive travel agency website, created using React & Next.js frameworks, HTML, CSS vanilla and Javascript.
 The API calls to the backend are done using axios, while the data is fetched using PHP and SQL from a MySQL database.
 Several third side libraries were used for different goals, such as axios, swiper, form-data and more.